Pressure-treated wood has been the go-to material for outdoor projects like decks, fences, and landscaping for years.

 The lifespan of CCA-treated wood is 40 years, with a potential to last even longer.
 This life expectancy remains the same whether the wood is buried underground or in a marine environment.

-How Long does Treated Wood Last Summary?
+How Long Does Treated Wood Last Summary?

 In conclusion, pressure-treated lumber is generally stronger and has a longer lifespan than untreated wood or any other alternatives.